 Brock Card receipts are available upon request when using your card to make purchases.
 Feel free to ask the cashier for a receipt prior to the completion of the transaction.
 This will enable you to keep track of all of your purchases as well as your current Brock Card balance.
 You may ask for an account inquiry at any Brock Dining Services location that accepts the Brock Card.
 Your balance is also displayed on the sales terminal at Brock Dining Service locations when you make a purchase.
 You may also request your account balance from the Brock Card office.
 Note: Any inquiries or disputing of a charge on your card must be made within one month of the transaction date.

-Any Flex Dollars that are unused will roll over to the next year or they can be refunded; a processing fee will apply.
-Flex Dollars can be refunded at any time by sending a request to the Brock card e-mail at firstname.lastname@example.org.
+Any Flex Dollars that are unused will roll over to the next academic year or they can be refunded; a processing fee will apply.
+A Flex Dollar refund can be requested, at any time, by sending a refund request email to the Brock card e-mail at email@example.com.
 Ensure to include your student number, full name, and the remainder flex balance, if known.
 Note that a refund cannot be issued on initial Flex Dollars added as a result of residing in an on-campus residence until after the academic year during which they were added.

-Any unused Meal Plan dollars will also carry over to the next academic year but will move to a taxable plan that can only be used at Brock Dining Services locations on campus.
-Should you leave Brock, any unused meal plan dollars are non-refundable and non-transferable.
+Any unused Meal Plan dollars will also carry over to the next academic year, however will move to a taxable meal plan called Dining Dollars that can only be used at Brock Dining Services locations on campus.
+Should you leave Brock, any unused meal plan/dining dollars are non-refundable and non-transferable.

 If you have lost your card or have reason to believe it was stolen, you can protect your funds by deactivating your card: